Anticipation (mixtape)

 Anticipation is a mixtape American singer Trey Songz, released on June 30, 2009.

 On April 24, 2020, Trey Songz re-released the mixtape on streaming platforms, with the sequel mixtape Anticipation II.

 Background

-The songs of the mixtape came from unused tracks from his third album Ready (2009).
-He stated that: "The creation of Anticipation is for my fans, I want to give them something to listen to before Ready comes out.
+Trey Songz talked about Anticipations working during an interview with Billboard magazine, saying that: "The creation of Anticipation is for my fans, I want to give them something to listen to before Ready comes out.
 My fans are eagerly anticipating Ready so I am giving them something to help get ready for the direction of the new album.
 I just started recording on my days off and the music felt great.
 This is music without creative boundaries."